Geometry Via Sprays on Frechet Manifolds: Associated Linear Symmetric Connection

-then it is a left splitting for the exact sequence associated to $ \fs{V}_1 $, i.e., a (linear) connection on $ \fs{V}_1 $. \end{proof} \begin{theorem} Suppose $ \fs{M} $ is given a spray $ \s $.
-Any linear symmetric connection on $ T\fs{M} $ induces a linear symmetric connection on the vector bundle $ T^2\fs{M} $, and vice versa. \end{theorem} \begin{proof} The spray $ \s $ induces a vector bundle structure on $ T^2\fs{M} $.
+then it is a left splitting for the exact sequence associated with $ \fs{V}_1 $, i.e., a (linear symmetric) connection on $ \fs{V}_1 $. \end{proof} \begin{theorem} Suppose $\s $ is a spray on $ \fs{M} $.
+Any linear symmetric connection on $ T\fs{M} $ induces a linear symmetric connection on the vector bundle $ T^2\fs{M} $, and vice versa. \end{theorem} \begin{proof} By Theorem \ref{th.iso} the spray $ \s $ induces a vector bundle structure on $ T^2\fs{M} $.
 Let $ K $ be the associated connection map of $ \s $.